Gordon Boshell: The Captain Cobwebb Series

 The "Captain Cobwebb" books are a series of 11 children's novels written by Gordon Boshell between 1967-1980.
 The main characters in the book are David & Toby Green, two brothers who live in Dingle Down village, and their Uncle Septimus Cobwebb, aka "Captain Cobwebb".

 As a young man, Uncle Septimus decided to spend all night sitting in a fairy ring.
 As a result, he went off to live with the fairies, becoming invisible.
 The books usually begin with the boys getting bored, e.g. during a rainy day, or lying ill in bed, and then calling on their Uncle to send them on an adventure, usually in a far-off magical land.

 In the first book both the boys and their parents contact Uncle Septimus.
-They boys father tell them the story of his brother going off to live with the fairies and how to contact him.
+The boys' father tells them the story of his brother going off to live with the fairies and how to contact him.
 By writing a letter to their uncle, burning it to ash and then letting the ashes blow into the wind, they are able to send him a message.
 The adventure begins immediately.
 After their first adventure ("Captain Cobwebb") Uncle Septimus rewards the boys with a magical blue spot on their hand which they can touch to request an adventure.

 The boys' adventures take them to various magical lands and so the books have a number of different themes e.g. Pirates, Cowboys & Indians.
 As well as a typical range of heroic characters, and talking animals, the stories typically include a range of more unusual characters, creatures and situations.
 It is these odd quirks that make the books so memorable.

 Some examples of characters and creatures in the book include: